-Code of Alabama § 26-14-3 (1975) provides for the mandatory and permissive reporting of child abuse/neglect to a "duly constituted authority," primarily the Department of Human Resources (DHR) and law enforcement, when any person suspects children are being abused or neglected.
-If you are someone who comes in regular contact with children physician, teacher, social worker, nurse, child care worker you should be aware of your legal obligation to report such incidents of suspected or obvious child abuse or neglect.
+Alabama law is clear on reporting abuse and neglect of children under the age of 18.
+If you are someone who comes in regular contact with children - physician, teacher, social worker, nurse, child care worker - you should be aware of your legal obligation to report such incidents of suspected or obvious child abuse or neglect.
 If you are a concerned citizen, neighbor, friend or family member who is aware of such incidents, you should make a report to those who can take action.
-To report suspected child abuse and neglect, use form: DHREFCS-1593, which is available countv office available DHR online. at vour or www.dhr.alabama.gov/services/Child_Protective_Services/W rittenReport_MandatoryReporters.aspx call vour or local county office.
+To report suspected child abuse and neglect, please call: